 10. More Opportunities to Earn Annual Credit Card Spending Bonuses

 If you’re a big spender (manufactured or otherwise), a great way to maximize your point earnings is to channel your spending onto credit cards that offer annual bonus points or rewards for meeting certain spending thresholds.
-Some of these bonuses are paid out for spending generated in a calendar year, while others are limited to membership year.
+Some of these bonuses are paid out for spending generated in a calendar year.
+Others are limited to membership year.
 Either way, a new year brings more earning opportunities.

 Which points and miles earning opportunities are you looking forward to in 2016?